FerretCode/rfid-inventory-tracker/README.md

 -   Can view statistics about items, reads, writes, etc.
 -   Telemetry
 -   Can also generate item lists for writing to write to the microSD card on the writer
+-   Can be deployed easily using IaC tooling

+## Dashboard Stack
+-   Golang
+-   JWT
+-   SQLC
+-   PostgreSQL

 # Broker Requirements